Software tool-set for automated quantum system identification and device bring up: Optimal Control

 Properties that will be optimized are instantiated from the \texttt{Quantity} class, which handles physical units and limits.
 Similarly, the drive is created by

 where the \texttt{connected} parameter indicates this drive acts on the qubit created above.
 When the model is created with \texttt{model = Model([q1], [drive])}, the matrix representation of the operators in (\ref{eq:ham}) are created and stored for later use.
-In this example, the matrices for $b^\dagger b=n\ketbra{n}$ and $(b^\dagger b -1 ) b^\dagger b=(n-1)n\ketbra{n}$, where $\ket{n}$ is the Fock basis, are stored.
-When evaluating $H(t)$ these are multiplied with the parameters of the qubit, \texttt{freq} and \texttt{anhar}.
-A recomputation of the matrices would only be required when performing frame transformations, e.g. going to the interaction picture.
+The operation $U$ on the qubit, affected by the control field is obtained by the formal solution of the Schrödinger equation